Tsuutʼina Nation

+The Tsuutʼina people were formerly known by the Blackfoot exonym Saahsi, typically spelled Sarcee or less frequently Sarsi.
+These spellings reflect the fact that the French uvular r is quite similar in pronunciation to the Blackfoot velar h.
+The original meaning of this term is unclear, but suggested meanings include concepts to do with being 'bold', 'hardy', 'strong-willed', or 'stubborn'.
+It does not appear to be related to any other modern Blackfoot word.

 History

-The Tsuutʼina are an Athapaskan group, once part of the more northerly Dane-zaa ('Beaver Indians') nation, who migrated south onto the Great Plains during the 1700s, prior to any written records of the area.
+The Tsuutʼina are an Athabaskan group, once part of the more northerly Dane-zaa ('Beaver Indians') nation, who migrated south onto the Great Plains during the early 18th century, before written records of the area.
 Tsuutʼina oral history has preserved the memory of their separation from the Dane-zaa.
+In turn, the Plains Apache separated from the Tsuu'tina on the Northern Plains.

+The Tsuutʼina lived in tipis, and hunted along the edge of the forest in the winter months.
+During the summer, Tsuutʼina bands met on the open prairie to hunt bison, and participate in dances, festivals, and ceremonies.
+The Tsuutʼina consisted of five bands, the Big Plumes, Crow Childs, Crow Chiefs, Old Sarcees and Many Horses, and each band was led by a chief.

 Explorer David Thompson said that the Tsuutʼina lived in the Beaver Hills near present-day Edmonton during the 1810s, where they cohabited with the Cree.
 At some point, however, they came into conflict with the Cree and moved further to the south, eventually forming an alliance with the Blackfoot.

+Explorer Captain John Palliser visited the Tsuutʼina on a scientific expedition sometime between 1857 and 1860, and he estimated their population to be around 1400.
+Increasing contact with Europeans deeply affected the traditional Tsuutʼina way of life, primarily due the disappearance of bison on which the Tsuutʼina relied for survival.
+In 1877, the Tsuutʼina and various other Indigenous peoples signed Treaty 7, which resulted in the formation of reserves.
+These reserves offered the Tsuutʼina a means of survival following the disruption of their traditional lifestyle, and it allowed for the westward expansion of farming and European settlement.
+By the time the Tsuutʼina settled into their reserve in 1881, outbreaks of smallpox, scarlet fever, and inter-tribal warfare reduced their population to a mere 450.
+By 1924, the Tsuutʼina population fell to around 160.

 The Tsuutʼina likely acquired most of their Plains Indian culture from the Blackfoot.
-Although in most respects the Tsuutʼina are typical Northern Plains Indians, their Tsuutʼina language is an Athabaskan language, closely related to the languages of the Dene groups of northern Canada and Alaska, and also to those of the Navajo and Apache peoples of the American Southwest, rather than the geographically nearer Blackfoot language and the Cree language, which are Algonquian languages.
+Although in most respects the Tsuutʼina are typical Northern Plains Indians, their Tsuutʼina language is an Athabaskan language.
+Their language is closely related to the languages of the Dene groups of northern Canada and Alaska, and also to those of the Navajo and Apache peoples of the American Southwest, rather than the geographically nearer Blackfoot language and the Cree language, which are both Algonquian languages.